Sunday Morning

 What To Wear

-Though there is no dress code, we believe we should honor God in all aspects of our lives, including how we adorn ourselves with clothing.
+We believe we should honor God in all aspects of our lives, including how we adorn ourselves with clothing.
 We believe if we are doing the "one another's" of scripture and seeking to honor God, those things will ultimately inform how we dress.
 At HCC, you will find people wearing suits and dresses, jeans and polos, t-shirts and shorts, hats and sunglasses, wingtips and flip flops.

 Child Care